Asynchronous Bioplausible Neuron for SNN for Event Vision: Related Work

-Clearly, the previous research may not addressed all the dynamics in the input signal, especially in highly complex event-based vision signal.
-In event-based vision, SNNs face unique challenges: Neurons within the same layer exhibit varying event counts; some neurons experience more events than others.
-Consequently, applying BDETT method \cite{Ding2022BiologicallyNetworks}, which utilizes average membrane potential of the neurons in a layer to predict the threshold of all the neurons in that layer, does not accurately reflect the individual dynamics of each neuron.
+Previous research \cite{naeini2022event} may not addressed all the dynamics in the input signal, especially in highly complex event-based vision signals.
+In the event-based vision, SNNs face unique challenges: Neurons within the same layer exhibit varying event counts; some neurons experience more events than others.
+Consequently, applying uniformly the BDETT method \cite{Ding2022BiologicallyNetworks}, which utilizes average membrane potential of the neurons in a layer to predict the threshold of all the neurons in that layer, fails to reflect the individual dynamics of each neuron.
 This paper addresses notable research gaps.
 No prior studies have demonstrated that a bioinspired dynamic threshold can stabilize spike firing in semantic segmentation tasks.
 Additionally, these studies typically employ simplistic datasets such as NMNIST \cite{Orchard2015ConvertingSaccades} and rarely evaluate system robustness under challenging conditions like motion blur or low light, vital for assessing the system's homeostasis \cite{Aydin2023APerception}.